hectorbarquero/athabasca-university-docs/COMP267/UnitOne/unitOneSectionOne.rst

 ======================

 1. Read chapter one of the textbook.
-2. Complete chellenge work #2, on page 41 of the text.
+2. Complete challenge work #2, on page 41 of the text.

 .. note::